Canadian online media: Entertainment and gaming consoles

 Rogers Communications have started targeting specific Toronto Blue Jays fans by supplying them with the major league team's live games online, regardless if they have cable or not.

 Online content on other media platforms

-On November 2011, Amazon released the Kindle Fire, but it has not yet been released in Canada.
+In November 2011, Amazon released the Kindle Fire, but it has not yet been released in Canada.

 For four days in October, the Canadian company Research in Motion's BlackBerry Internet Service experienced a service outage.

 Research has also revealed more than 50% of Canadians are banking and shopping online.
 The demographics for these statistics no longer side with the younger generation, as older people are finding instant online transactions convenient.

 Social media

 American online content is popular in Canada.
 In the spring of 2011, the Canadian federal election was reported as the "Twitter election" by news media, as the result of the wide usage of online social media for citizen discussions and for candidates' exposure.
 It was not possible to prevent the transmission of poll results to a district (in a different time zone) whose polls had yet to close.
 This objective is nearly impossible with the vast amount of instant blogging and sharing of information on the election.
 Hashtags along the lines of #tweettheresults were being used by tweeters.
 Citizens discussed and deliberated that certain laws had to be changed to adjust to present day conditions.